-\ Note: This course is NOT available to Year 11 or Year 12 Single Course enrolments.
+^{} Note: This course is NOT available to Year 11 or Year 12 Single Course enrolments.

-Computing Applications cannot be studied with the Board Developed Courses - Software Design and Development, or Information Processes and Technology.
+Computing Applications cannot be studied with the Board Developed Courses - Enterprise Computing or Software Engineering.

-As stated by NESA: 'Exclusions: Board Developed Courses - Information Processes and Technology; Software Design and Development and courses within the Information Technology Curriculum Framework.'
+As stated by NESA: 'Exclusions: Board Developed Courses - Enterprise Computing, Software Engineering and courses within the Information Technology Curriculum Framework.'